THE WARRANTY OF HABITABILITY

 The health department will give tenants or occupants a copy of its notice to the owner so that they know what the health department has ordered the owner to do.

-Legislation passed in 2004 provides for loans up to $150,000 and grants to landlords, based on financial need.
+New Jersey law also provides for loans up to $150,000 and grants to landlords, based on financial need.
 The Lead Hazard Control Assistance Fund is a pool of grants and low-interest loans set aside for landlords who cannot afford the costly process of removing lead-based paint from aging buildings.
-(This legislation also created a fund to relocate lead-poisoned children and established a registry of lead-safe housing in the state.)

 For more information about lead contamination, see Has Your Child Been Tested for Lead Poisoning?.